mhostetter/galois/docs/api/transforms.rst

 --------------------------

 The DFT over arbitrary finite fields may be performed by invoking :func:`numpy.fft.fft` on a :obj:`FieldArray`.
 The same is true for the inverse DFT and :func:`numpy.fft.ifft`.
-See :ref:`advanced arithmetic`.
+See :ref:`advanced-arithmetic`.